Here are some commonly asked questions about our show:

 Q – What do your neighbors think?

 A – Our current neighbors love the show.
-They were disappointed when we weren’t able to do it for 2014.
 They get in their car and go across the street with their hot cocoa and watch the show.
-The last couple of years they have even let me “extend” our show into their front yard!
+Our next door neighbor actually helps us in the setup when he can.

 Q – Why do you do this?